niavish/Java_project/README.md

    2. Primitive : Returns char, byte, short, int , long, boolean, float, double
    3. Non-primitive : Returns reference data types (such as objcet of Class, String, etc.)

+Method overloading :
+ When a class has two or more methods by the same name, but different parameters, its known as method overloading.